 Home > Health Library > Sexual Abuse: Knowing About Sex at Too Young an Age

-An age-inappropriate knowledge of sex may be expressed by the amount
+A child may have knowledge of sex that isn't appropriate for the child's age.
+This may be expressed by the amount

 of detail a child gives about sexual acts that should not be familiar to him or